DaveParillo/OpenDSA/RST/en/Background/OO.rst

 Which creates a new FileInputStream instance.
-FileInputStream is a subclass of InputStream so it is safe to assign an instance of FileInputStream to an InputStream variable (the inputstream variable).
+FileInputStream is a subclass of InputStream so it is safe to assign an instance of FileInputStream to an InputStream variable (the InputStream variable).

 The *InputStream* class exposes common methods which all subclasses of *InputStream* inherit.